JudyYe/CVP/README.md

 [Project Page](https://judyye.github.io/CVP/), [Arxiv]()
 ![](docs/pred1.gif)

-This code is a re-implementation of the paper [Compositional Video Prediciton](arxive link).
-The code is developed based on Pytorch framework.

 Given an initial frame, the task is to predict the next few frames in pixel level.
 The key insight is that a scene is comprised of distinct entities that undergo joint motions.
 To operationalize this idea, we propose **Compositional Video Prediction** (CVP), which consists of three main modules:
 1) **Entity Predictor**: predicts per-entity representation;